elusivecodes/fQuery/README.md

 - `selector` is a query selector string, a *Node*, *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `nodeFilter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *HTMLElement*, *DocumentFragment*, *ShadowRoot*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes that the nodes will be filtered by, and will default to *false*.
 - `limitFilter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *HTMLElement*, *DocumentFragment*, *ShadowRoot*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes that when matched will stop the search, and will default to *false*.
-- `options` is an object containing properties to define how the parents should be traversed.
+- `options` is an object containing options for how the parents should be traversed.
     - `first` is a boolean indicating whether to only return the first matching node for each node, and will default to *false*.

 ```javascript